shirade/jadent/README.md

 Watch folder for file changes in source folder/file to recreate templates

 ##### Example
-Two jade templates are in ./views/, and they will be compiled whenever they were modified.
+Two jade templates are in ./views/, and they are compiled whenever they are modified.

 ```bash
 $ jadent --watch ./views/client ./public/javascripts